typekpb/oradown/README.md

 	Logging and info arguments:
-	  -H, --help                   print this help and exit -V, --version                display the version of wtfc and exit.
+	  -H, --help                   print this help and exit -V, --version                display the version of oradown and exit.

 	Examples: